John Denver Trending: Reception

+Oggs Cruz of Rappler praised John Denver Trending for its timely and direct messaging, writing that the film is “not just pertinent, but also important” in highlighting the dangers of virtual connections in today’s social media-driven world.

+Similarly, Wanggo Gallaga of ClickTheCity gave a favorable review, noting that the film “captures a very real situation in today’s world of online witch hunts and slander.”
+He highlighted the film’s use of an actual witch hunt to draw parallels between historical and contemporary forms of mob mentality, describing it as “painful,” “sobering,” and “a powerful film” that combines strong performances and craftsmanship to create a moving and relevant work.

+In a review for CNN Philippines, Gil Perez and Don Jaucian praised the film’s restraint, writing that John Denver Trending is “not preachy at all” despite tackling themes like fake news, online toxicity, and cyberbullying.
+They noted that director Arden Rod Condez avoids heavy-handed commentary, instead presenting events in an organic, realistic sequence.
+This understated approach, they argued, makes the film more powerful, compelling audiences to confront their own complicity and culpability.

-For Stephanie Mayo of Tribune she notes that, "John Denver Trending, this year’s Cinemalaya Best Feature Film, is mandatory viewing.
-It’s a provocative film, sharpened by Rommel Sales’ exquisite cinematography.
-It’s a powerful reminder to everyone and inspires a moral imperative to follow the Biblical teaching of watching your words.
-The film also inspires something else: an open communication between parent and child.
-A child should never hesitate to open up or approach a parent.
-A parent should never be too busy to ask a child how he is.
-And the life-saving importance of teaching our children hope and resilience in this cruel, cruel world."
+Stephanie Mayo of the Daily Tribune described John Denver Trending as "mandatory viewing," calling it "a provocative film, sharpened by Rommel Sales’ exquisite cinematography."
+She emphasized the film’s moral resonance, noting its reminder to be mindful of one's words and its encouragement of open communication between parents and children.
+"A child should never hesitate to open up or approach a parent," she wrote, adding that parents must not be too busy to check in on their children.
+She concluded by highlighting the film's message about the importance of teaching children hope and resilience in a "cruel, cruel world."

-J. Neil Garcia of GMA News commends this movie writing in his review that, "A clear strength of the film is its rural and “regional” world, with its culturally simultaneous reality being succinctly captured in the depiction of communal faith healers paradoxically coexisting with smart phones, thereby suggesting not so much rupture as continuity between the regime of memory and the regime of data, especially where the residual but entirely determinative power of orality is concerned."
+J. Neil Garcia of GMA News praised the film's portrayal of its setting, writing, "A clear strength of the film is its rural and ‘regional’ world, with its culturally simultaneous reality being succinctly captured in the depiction of communal faith healers paradoxically coexisting with smart phones, thereby suggesting not so much rupture as continuity between the regime of memory and the regime of data, especially where the residual but entirely determinative power of orality is concerned."

-Another review from Kean Planas of MyReelThoughts.com rated 10 out of 10 writing, "John Denver Trending is such a powerful film with an extremely important message to tell.
-Words cannot even explain how deeply affected I am by it.
+Kean Planas of MyReelThoughts.com gave the film a perfect 10 out of 10, describing it as "a powerful film with an extremely important message to tell," adding, "Words cannot even explain how deeply affected I am by it.
 The ending gave me goosebumps like no other film in this year’s line-up has given me.
 Go see it, it will change your perspective on life and the world we currently live in after.
 It’s one of Cinemalaya’s best, one of this year’s best films, even."

-And, blogger Nazamel Tabares of PelikulaMania.com grades a 5 out 5 stars to this film citing that, "...it’s amazing how focused his storytelling is.
-How effective and how brilliant he delivers his messages through this film.
-And I applaud him for that."
+Blogger Nazamel Tabares of PelikulaMania.com gave the film a perfect rating, praising its focused storytelling and effective message delivery, stating, "It's amazing how focused his storytelling is... and I applaud him [Cruz] for that."